-- a) Providing a valid contact information is mandatory for all Athletes.
+a) Providing a valid contact information is mandatory for all Athletes.

-The telephone number of an accompanying person/next-of-kin must be provided to the Event secretariat upon arrival (Organising Committees and medical officer to ensure all information has been received before the Cross Country). - b) Declaration of medical condition system provider able to communicate information at least in English.
+The telephone number of an accompanying person/next-of-kin must be provided to the Event secretariat upon arrival (Organising Committees and medical officer to ensure all information has been received before the Cross Country).

+b) Declaration of medical condition

+Athletes with medical conditions that may be relevant in the case of a medical emergency are responsible, at every Event when riding, for wearing a medical data carrier\ from a system provider able to communicate information at least in English.
 Alternatively (and at the minimum) a medical armband of good quality can be used.
 Athletes who chose to wear an armband should download and fill the form available for this purpose on the FEI's website.

-Athletes with medical conditions that may be relevant in the case of a medical emergency are responsible, at every Event when riding, for wearing a medical data carrier\ from a system provider able to communicate information at least in English.
-Alternatively (and at the minimum) a medical armhand of good quality can be used.
-Athletes who chose to